mg-Ben/MyKnowledge/Networks/Internet/Cybersecurity/Cybersecurity.md

 ## Hashing
 Involves creating a single number that is an operation result applied to the data you send.
 Therefore, that number should be unique for the binary data you send around Internet.
 In this way, if a hacker manipulates your network data, the number no longer corresponds to the manipulated data and the recipient of the information would realize.
 ## Certificates
-Whenever we want to provide [[#Authorization#Trust]], certificates come into play.
+Whenever we want to provide [[#Authorization - Login process|Authorization]], certificates come into play.
 Certificates are a way to turn someone into a trusted user or machine.
 In practice, certificates can be for example:
 - `.p12` files
 - `.pem` files